tangodata/draft.tangoandchaos/docs/pages/02/02_04_zotto.md

 Finally she asked Goyeneche what he thought.
 He said, well, what they said was true -- tango always needed to grow.
 But then he asked the woman how old she was.
-She said “I’m 25 years old”.
+She said "I'm 25 years old".
-He said gently, “Well, if you stay in tango and come to me when you are 40 or 50, we may have a different discussion.”
+He said gently, "Well, if you stay in tango and come to me when you are 40 or 50, we may have a different discussion."
 Miguel said the program continued, and the remark was sort of passed over ... but it is the one thing he remembers.
-He said despite the bad teaching and bad dancing, he’s not worried.
+He said despite the bad teaching and bad dancing, he's not worried.
 Most of those who stay, the serious ones who stick around for 15 or 20 years, will eventually find tango.
 Some never do, and others move on, but in time, enough of them will get there -- and the great tradition will continue.